Building Your Team

 - Manage any incidents or emergencies that arise during the event.

-Ticketing and registrations can often be more efficiently delivered via external service providers; however, having a dedicated ticketing role in your team can ensure that your guests’ ticketing or registration experience goes smoothly.
+Ticketing and registrations can often be more efficiently delivered via external service providers.
+However, having a dedicated ticketing role in your team can ensure your guests’ ticketing or registration experience goes smoothly.

 - Manage the registration and ticketing process.